 Working with Creative and Cultural Skills, the Academy developed a new suite of Jewellery Manufacture Diplomas at beginner and intermediate level in response to the industry’s desperate need for craftsmen with manufacturing savoir-faire.
 The courses were designed with a core focus on equipping students with a technical manufacturing and design skillset to be able to produce their creations to the highest level of excellence.

-Based in London and Birmingham, our courses are taught in professional quality design studios and CAD suites.
+Based in London, Birmingham, Leicester, and Sheffield, our courses are taught in spacious classrooms, professional quality design studios, and CAD suites.
 To find out more about our facilities, visit Location & Facilities.

 Our on-site Student Support team is on hand to give you the advice and guidance you need to succeed at BAJ and in industry.
 To find out more about our Student Support Services, visit Facilities & Student Support.